nwagley/Election_Analysis/README.md

 #### The winner of the election was
 Diana DeGette who received " 73.8% " of the vote and "272,892 " number of votes.

+#### Summary of Votes
+There was a total number number of 369,711 votes casted in this election, with Jeffeson county with 38,855 number of total votes which is 10.51% Denver county with 306,055 number of total votes which is 82.78% and Arapahoe with 34,801 number of total votes which is 6.71%